hashicorp/consul/plugin/dnstap/README.md

 ## Name

-*dnstap* - enable logging to dnstap.
+*dnstap* - enables logging to dnstap.

 ## Description

-dnstap is a flexible, structured binary log format for DNS software: http://dnstap.info.
+dnstap is a flexible, structured binary log format for DNS software; see http://dnstap.info.
 With this plugin you make CoreDNS output dnstap logging.

 Note that there is an internal buffer, so expect at least 13 requests before the server sends its